AdobeDocs/campaign-classic.en/help/workflow/using/distributed-marketing.md

 ---
 title: Distributed Marketing
-seo-title: Distributed Marketing
-description: Distributed Marketing
+description: Learn more about the Distributed Marketing package
-seo-description:
 page-status-flag: never-activated
 uuid: 071edddc-b9d2-4193-a667-71f738132684
 contentOwner: sauviat